valotas/karma-parcel/README.md

 ## Install

-To get all the needed packages;
+To get all the needed packages:

 ```bash
 npm i karma parcel-bundler karma-parcel -D